Gemma G’s review published on Letterboxd:

 Cats, then, lives in my DNA the same way as many other early, treasured cultural experiences (The Young Ones, The Monster at the End of this Book, Asterix, and so much more), and my heart will never not lift when I hear the refrain 'Up, up, up past the Russell Hotel...', no matter how cheesy it all is.
 But one thing I also know: I never, ever needed to see a film version.

 Weeeeeeell... the milk-bowl is half full but the catnip bag is way too empty.
-There's more structure to the film than the stage show - needs must for a screen version, sure - so a new cat, Victoria (far too plain a name for a T. S. Eliot cat, however queenly), becomes our guide through this march of pussies, and that's all fine, but there are some unsatisfying casting choices that on paper probably seemed good.
+There's more structure to the film than the stage show - needs must for a screen version, sure - so a new cat, Victoria, becomes our guide through this parade of pussies, and that's all fine, but there are some unsatisfying casting choices that on paper probably seemed good.

 The whole shebang is a strange talent quest in which Judi Dench is the judge of every cat's special skill, whether that's getting cockroaches in formation or stealing stuff or singing 'Memory' better than Elaine Paige.
 This works well when the very best stage and musical talent, and absolute legends with Dame and Sir in their names, and the unstoppable force that is Taylor Swift, are doing their thing.
 But, in short: too much Bustopher Jones, not enough Gus the Theatre Cat.
 Too much Jennyanydots, not enough Skimbleshanks.
 Definitely not enough Growltiger.
 And not enough trashy eighties sass all round.